 The only thing about the Chromebook 13 that might be less than outstanding is the battery life, which fell well below HP’s spec in our tests, though it’s still pretty good.
 We’ve also heard complaints about the trackpad’s responsiveness, though we didn’t notice it on our review unit.

 [$499–$1039 MSRP; $819 as reviewed]

 We have low-end Chromebooks to thank for bringing web productivity to the masses—budget-minded individuals, and of course, cost-conscious schools.
-Our pick for the best low-end model is the Asus C202S.
+Our pick for the best budget model is the Asus C202S (available at Amazon).
 Built to endure being shared among students, schlepped around classrooms, and shoved into backpacks, it’s more than ready to handle incidental wear and tear in your home environment.

 Apple’s laptops might not be game-changing or cheap, but they don’t need to be.
 Paying more for the same kind of hardware you’d find in a Dell, HP, or Asus laptop is the entry fee for access to macOS and its integration with iOS devices.

 Of the options available, we think that the $1,499 13-inch MacBook Pro (available at Apple.com) provides the best balance of value and performance.
 While the MacBook Air is more affordable, this MacBook Pro features faster hardware and a higher-resolution screen.
 It also has a far better keyboard than the smaller and lighter 12-inch MacBook.